 Pilot programmes

-We currently have six active programmes.
-Two of these, Future Conversations and Front-Line Futures, have completed successful pilot programmes and are available for bookings from new clients groups and partner organisations.
+We currently have four active programmes.
+Two of these, Future Conversations and Nature Immersion for Health Professionals, have completed successful pilot programmes and are available for bookings from new client groups and partner organisations.

-B: Adaptive Communities: Strengthening local communities is becoming crucial as disruption grows.
+A: Adaptive Communities: Strengthening local communities is becoming crucial as disruption grows.
 SoF can offer a range of workshops and processes, plus online resources.
 See more here.
-To support this work, SoF has recently published a research report which it commissioned: Whatever Next: Risk Review – UK 2030, which you can download here.
+To support this work, SoF in 2023 published a research report which it commissioned: Whatever Next: Risk Review – UK 2030, which you can download here.
+We are also working with other organisations on Project CLAAR: Community Led Adaptation and Resilience.
+See more here.

 Partner Organisations